ReidsGuides.com

-Railpasses—Eurail, Europass, country train passes—are one of the original budget tools for European travel and remain one of the best.
+Railpasses—ticketless train travel using a Eurial pass or ones of its regional cousins—are one of the original budget tools for European travel and remain one of the best

-A railpass is basically a single ticket good for unlimited travel or a certain number of days within a set period of time on almost all trains—except in the U.K. (for that, you need a BritRail pass).
+A railpass is basically a single ticket good for unlimited travel or a certain number of days within a set period of time on almost all trains within a set geographic region.

 There are three decisions to make when buying a railpass: